PersimMonMon/Web-Practice-/README.md

         1. multiple event listeners for an event (can have multiple click events happen at same time)
         2. we can remove an event listener
           -done by using .removeEventListener() -> parameters event and function

+      -document.querySelectorAll will target all element with that class name -if function has a shortend one line code you can remove {} and return statements

+      CLOSURE (feature of functions)
+        -if a function has access to a value, it will always have access to that value